-[Investigation] Leaked document sheds light on Turkey's fake 'coup'
+[Investigation] Leaked document sheds light on Turkey's controlled 'coup'

 Investigation

-Leaked document sheds light on Turkey's fake 'coup'
+Leaked document sheds light on Turkey's controlled 'coup'

 By Selcuk Gultasli and Andrew Rettman